Melania’s Yellow J. Mendel Gown Exudes High Fashion As She Heads To Gala At Blenheim Palace With Trump

 — CNN Politics (@CNNPolitics) July 12, 2018

 Blenheim Palace is historically significant.
 It’s the birthplace of Winston Churchill, which holds special meaning for Trump, who calls Churchill one of his heroes.
-Moreover, there’s a bit of American history tied into the palace, as Consuelo Vanderbilt married the 9th Duke of Marlborough, which led to the Duke receiving around $2.5 million in today’s currency.
+Moreover, there’s a bit of American history tied into the palace, as Consuelo Vanderbilt married the ninth Duke of Marlborough, which led to the duke receiving around $2.5 million in today’s currency.
 That money was used to repair the palace that had fallen into disrepair by the late 19th century.
 So it appears that choosing Blenheim Palace was an apt decision.

-While protests in the UK against the Trump administration have been long expected, Trump himself brushed it off and said that “They like me a lot in the U.K….
-They agree with me on immigration.
-I’m going to a pretty hot spot right now, a lot of resignations,” said the New York Times.
+While protests in the U.K. against the Trump administration have been long expected, Trump himself brushed it off.

+“They like me a lot in the U.K. They agree with me on immigration.
+I’m going to a pretty hot spot right now, a lot of resignations,” Trump said, as reported by the New York Times.